 Sophie Quick

 I’m a writer/editor living in Melbourne.
 I work across editorial, communications and copywriting - mostly for print media, arts organisations and non-profits.
-My freelance writing has appeared in The Saturday Paper, Meanjin, The Big Issue, wheelercentre.com, The Monthly and The Weekend Australian Review.
+My freelance writing has appeared in The Guardian, The Saturday Paper, Meanjin, The Big Issue, The Monthly and The Weekend Australian Review.

-As a copywriter, I’ve worked on projects for Intrepid Travel, TAC, Walsh Bay Arts Precinct, ahm insurance and more.
+As a copywriter, I’ve worked on projects for Intrepid Travel, TAC, Traffic NSW, ahm insurance and more.

-My first novel, The Confidence Woman, will be published by Allen & Unwin in April 2025.
+My first novel, The Confidence Woman, was published by Allen & Unwin in April 2025.
 I’m represented by Grace Heifetz at A4 Literary.

 The Confidence Woman